echen333/Paper_A_Day/09-17 Optimal_Offline_Dynamic_2_3_Edge_Connectivity.md

 - Let me give some background here.
 We call queries offline when we know all the queries and can look at all update $i$ before handling update $j$ where $i>j$.
 This is useful, for example, when looking to diagnose past issues in your network or looking at historical data from roads.
 It follows that to handle offline queries should be faster than to handle online ones because you could turn any offline problem into an online one.

 - A connectivity query asks the graph for whether points $(u,v)$ are connected by a series of edges.
-We let $c$-edge connectivity refer to whether the graph contains $c$ edge-disjoint paths between $u$ and $v$.
+We let $c$ -edge connectivity refer to whether the graph contains $c$ edge-disjoint paths between $u$ and $v$.

 - Used later, a cut in a graph is a partition of the vertices in the graph into two disjoint subsets that minimizes total edges between the two sets.
 A famous result from min cuts is the [Max-flow min-cut theorem](https://en.wikipedia.org/wiki/Max-flow_min-cut_theorem), which states that max flow is actually equal to min-cut.